Award drains

 Although the Ditches and Watercourses Act has been repealed, the responsibility for maintenance of award drains continues through subsection 3(18) of the Drainage Act which states:

-Can I get an award drain changed to a municipal drain?
+Change an award drain to a municipal drain

-To change an award drain to a municipal drain, the involved property owner(s) must petition their municipality.
-For more information on this process, check out the municipal drain page.
+To change an award drain to a municipal drain, the involved property owner(s) must petition the local municipality.
+For more information on this process, contact the local municipality or the Ministry of Agriculture, Food and Agribusiness (OMAFA).

 - During the development of the municipal drain, the property owner with the award drain may be eligible for an allowance for a drain already constructed.